 Rentalcars.com is a car rental agency which allows a user to book a hire car from numerous partner branches located throughout the world.
 The branches are primarily located near airports and this is where users generally pick-up and drop-off their hire cars.

-This caused a problem for both the user and the client as RentalCars were not able to present the most relevant search results, as they did not know exactly where in the city the user wanted to pick-up the car from.
-There was a hypothesis from the business that this was the reason conversion rates were significantly lower than ‘airport’ searching users.
+RentalCars (RC) were subsequently not able to present the most accurate search results, as they no idea of the exact location in the city where the user wanted to pick up the car from.
+The hypothesis was, was that this was the reason for the lower conversion rate of users in this funnel.

 I’m yet to get round to converting the full project write up from Google Docs to HTML so I can include on this site.
 I have however created a PDF document which you can access here: Non-airport UX project write up for Rentalcars.com</p>